 A Trip Around Catalina Island to Two Harbours

+Two Harbours had a small marina, good boat mooring, a scuba shop, a small general store, one restaurant, one B&B and some camping.
 Two Harbours is at the point in the island that is only 0.5 miles wide, so it was an easy walk to Isthmus Cove on the Pacific Ocean side.

 On our boat ride back to Avalon, the big carbon arc lights were used to search for the infamous Catalina Flying fish.
-We had seen a few on the way out but got lucky on the way back with large numbers of fish skimming above the water.
+We saw a few on the way out but got lucky on the way back with large numbers of fish skimming above the water.
 Very cool!
 The one that landed on the boat presented a great photo op for those of us brave enough to hold the fish and show off the wings.

 Our boat trip to Two Harbours, however, showed us way more scuba diving potential.
-The coast was rugged and steep, which would be mirrored below the water offering great walls to explore.
+The coast was rugged and steep.
+This would be mirrored below the water offering great walls to explore.
 There were numerous good dive sites pointed out that would require a boat trip.

 When did a Catalina Island escape, did you make it to Two Harbours?
 Did you scuba dive while you where there?
 Is this still a favourite weekend getaway for you?